 khoshi'in / humble submission (without ego and self-interest).

-2:46 They are those who are yazhunnun / of the
+2:46 They are those who are yazhunnun / certain (based on what they know of Al kitab) that they

 return.